ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/using-analyzers.dotnet.markdown

 ---

 * When no indexing behavior is set and no analyzer is specified for the index-field,
-  RavenDB will use the default custom analyzer called `LowerCaseKeywordAnalyzer`.
+  RavenDB will use the Default Analyzer.
+  By default, this analyzer is the `LowerCaseKeywordAnalyzer`.

-* This analyzer behaves like Lucene's _KeywordAnalyzer_, but additionally performs case normalization, converting all characters to lowercase.
+* _LowerCaseKeywordAnalyzer_ behaves like Lucene's _KeywordAnalyzer_, but additionally performs case normalization, converting all characters to lowercase.
   The entire content of the field is processed into a single, lowercased token.

+* To customize a different analyzer that will serve as your Default Analyzer,
+  set the [Indexing.Analyzers.Default](../server/configuration/indexing-configuration#indexing.analyzers.default) configuration key.

 * Given the same sample text from above, _LowerCaseKeywordAnalyzer_ will produce a single token:
   `[the quick brown fox jumped over the lazy dogs, bob@hotmail.com 123432.]`

 {CODE use_default_analyzer@Indexes\Analyzers.cs /}

-* To customize a different analyzer that will serve as your Default Analyzer,
-  set the [Indexing.Analyzers.Default](../server/configuration/indexing-configuration#indexing.analyzers.default) configuration key.

 {NOTE/}
 {PANEL/}